tiprankstipranks

 We may not be able to retain our key personnel or hire, train and retain the personnel we need to sustain and grow our business.

 Our future success depends largely on the skills, efforts and motivation of our executive officers and other key personnel, as well as on our ability to attract and retain qualified managers and our institutions' ability to attract and retain qualified faculty members and administrators.
 If any of our executive officers leave the Company, it may be difficult to hire a replacement with similar experience and skills due to the highly regulated nature of our business.
 The political and regulatory uncertainty facing the for-profit postsecondary education industry may make it difficult to retain key personnel, in particular long-tenured senior officers.
 Loss of key personnel in the future could impact our growth, lead to changes in or create uncertainty about our business strategies or otherwise impact management's attention to operations.
 Our success and ability to grow depends on the ability to hire, train and retain significant numbers of talented people.
 We face competition from companies in postsecondary education and other industries in attracting, hiring and retaining personnel who possess the combination of skills and experiences that we seek to implement our business strategy.
 In particular, our performance is dependent upon the availability and retention of qualified personnel for our student support operations.
 The negative publicity surrounding our industry sometimes makes it difficult and more expensive to attract, hire and retain qualified and experienced personnel, and the Department's regulations related to incentive compensation affect our ability to compensate admissions and financial aid personnel.
 Our ability to effectively train our student support personnel and the length of time it takes them to become productive also impacts our results of operations.
-In addition, as a result of the overall tightening of the labor market and the competitive world for quality employees that emerged during the pandemic, we have had increasing difficulty in filling our open positions.
 This may result in additional costs in the future as we are required to provide increased compensation in order to attract and retain qualified employees.
 Regulatory changes impacting the for-profit postsecondary education sector may require us to make substantial changes to our business and explore alternative business strategies to maintain or grow our business.
 If our executive officers and other key personnel lack experience necessary to support these changes, we may be unable to timely attract the talent that we need.

 Ability to Sell